MARISA KENNEDY IS

 Marisa can consult with your team at any point during the creative process.

-Along with aiding writers during development, she assists directors on set, provides feedback in the editing room, and consults with casting directors, agencies, and marketing teams where diverse issues and characters are concerned.
+Along with aiding writers during development, she assists directors on set, provides feedback in the editing room, and consults with casting directors, agencies, and marketing teams

 issues pertaining to the unique culture within your institution.

-A Diversity Editor, Coordinator, and/or Director is a great asset on shows with diverse issues as well as on projects that cater to Dominant/over-represented groups.
+A Diversity Editor, Coordinator, and/or Director is a great asset on shows with diverse issues as well as on projects that cater to dominant/over-represented groups.

-No matter the story, unconscious biases are present in scripts and on teams including those with little diverse representation on the page.
+No matter the story, biases are present in scripts and on teams including those with little diverse representation on the page.